Skycycle X-2

 The Skycycle X-2 was a steam-powered rocket owned by Evel Knievel and flown during his Snake River Canyon jump in Idaho in 1974.

 An earlier prototype was designed, named the Skycycle X-1, by Doug Malewicki and retired U.S. Navy engineer Robert Truax.
 It was tested in November 1973 and dove in the Snake River.

-The Skycycle X-2 was designed by Truax, and ridden by Knievel in his attempt to jump the Snake River approximately 1 mi west of Shoshone Falls near the city of Twin Falls, Idaho, on September 8, 1974.
-The parachute deployed during the launch, causing the stunt to fail.
+The Skycycle X-2 was designed by Truax and ridden by Knievel in his attempt to jump the Snake River approximately 1 mi west of Shoshone Falls near the city of Twin Falls, Idaho, on September 8, 1974.

-A later analysis showed that a design flaw in a mechanical parachute retention cover, which did not properly take base drag into account, caused the premature parachute deployment.
-Following the failed jump, Truax blamed Knievel for the failure and vice versa.
+A later analysis showed that a design flaw in a mechanical parachute retention cover that did not properly take base drag into account caused the premature parachute deployment.
+Following the failed jump, Truax and Knievel blamed each other for the failure.
 Later, Truax accepted full responsibility for the failure.